e-lie/renardo-website/docs/README.md

-## Bring FoxDot back to usability and make it easier for new users to adopt it
+## Renardo is a new maintained version (a fork) of FoxDot.

+FoxDot is a classic/amazing software used in the algorave community, created by Ryan Kirkbride nearly 10 years ago !

+...but it has not been maintained for the last 3 years.

+The community is still very alive ! (check especially FoxDot channel on Telegram)

-FoxDot has not been maintained by it creator (Qirky) for the last 3 years.
-There has been multiple very cool community forks but hard to identify, install and understand without looking in the code.
-Even before, FoxDot like other livecoding tools was already hard to install for non developers.
+There has been multiple very cool community forks but hard to find, install and understand without looking in the code.

+Even before, FoxDot was already hard to install for non developers due the multiple moving parts it is composed of.

+So the intent of the project is:

-- Renardo as a fork of FoxDot will support all vanilla FoxDot features.
+- Renardo as a fork of FoxDot will support all/most vanilla FoxDot features.

-- The new name of Renardo comes to make the new fork identifiable and thus findable online especially to serve as support for workshops and musical teaching.
+- The new name "Renardo" comes to make the new fork identifiable and thus findable online especially to serve as support for workshops and musical teaching.

-- This website (renardo.org) will soon present an extensive documentation and beginner friendly tutorials.
+- Renardo should be easier to install (and will continue to get easier).
+- There is a lot of potential for FoxDot/Renardo and we would like to make it even more amazing.

+This software would not exist without a lot of hard and smart work from Ryan Kirbride and all the community contributors.
+They should be thanked a lot for that piece !!

+## Presentation of new features and architecture

+### New documentation and tutorials (Work in progress)

-## Cleaning and refactoring
+### Cleaning and refactoring

 - Progressive and deep code refactoring in progress seeking Python new features and good practices.
-- Renardo is FoxDot made modular, splitting the codebase into several pieces / PyPI packages : `renardo-lib`, `renardo` (launcher + configuration), `renardo-gatherer` (install/share sample packs and Synthdefs) |`FoxDotEditor` (Tkinter Editor from FoxDot) + later `renardo-vizualizer` independant TUI or GUI ?, `renardo-reaper`
+- Renardo is FoxDot made modular, splitting the codebase into several pieces / PyPI packages : `renardo-lib`, `renardo` (launcher + configuration TUI), `renardo-gatherer` (install/share sample packs and Synthdefs) |`FoxDotEditor` (Tkinter Editor from FoxDot), `renardo-reaper`

-## New utility functions to compose musical pieces
+### New utility functions to compose musical pieces

 - Fade (...to, ...in or ...out) functions
-- Smart periodic pause functions
+- Smart periodic pause functions (`eclipse`)
 - New rythm generators
 - New methods of Pattern interpolation
 - New utility decorators to write down/produce pieces/tracks with code (as opposed to livecoding)

-## Features to come...
+### Features to come...

 ### Easy install